friedrichOsDev/AirportRTL8821C/readme.md

 ## Installing (development/testing)
 - Only use with OpenCore Bootloader or if you know what you are doing
+- Only MacOS 13 Ventura support (for now)

 ## Contributing
 - Contributions and pull requests are welcome.
 Please open issues describing bugs or desired features.